porthos-rpc/porthos-go/README.md

 A RPC library for the Go programming language that operates over AMQP.

+## Status

+Beta.
+Server API may change a bit.

+## Goal

+Provide a language-agnostic RPC library to write distributed systems.

 ## Client

 The client is very simple. `NewClient` takes a broker, a `service name` and a timeout value (message TTL).
 The `service name` is only intended to serve as the request `routing key` (meaning every `service name` (or microservice) has its own queue).